Perfect points on genus one curves and consequences for supersingular K3 surfaces: Moduli of Weierstrass data

 \begin{lem} Fix a value of $\star\in\{ab\neq 0, a=0, b=0\}$.
 There is a set of flat morphisms of finite presentation such that \begin{enumerate} \item the $\rho_s^\star$ form an fppf covering of $\WeierstrassData^{n,\star}$; \item for each $\rho_s^\star$, the pullback of the universal Weierstrass equation is isomorphic to \eqref{eq:weier} (with the appropriate coefficient equal to $0$, depending upon the value of $\star$). \end{enumerate} \end{lem} \begin{proof} We claim that the morphism

-defines flat morphisms of finite presentation whose image consists of those Weierstrass data correspond to fibrations that do not have an additive fiber over $\infty$.
-Assuming this, we see that composing with the elements $s\in\PGL_2(k)$ gives a set of morphisms $\rho_s^\star$ covering of all of $\WeierstrassData^{n,\star}$, since any fibration possesses a non-additive $k$-fiber.
+defines flat morphisms of finite presentation whose image consists of those Weierstrass data corresponding to fibrations that do not have an additive fiber over $\infty$.
+Assuming this, we see that composing with the elements $s\in\PGL_2(k)$ gives a set of morphisms $\rho_s^\star$ covering all of $\WeierstrassData^{n,\star}$, since any fibration possesses a smooth (in particular, non-additive) $k$-fiber.

 To show flatness, we first note that we can write this as a product of two maps (one involving the $a_i$ and one involving the $b_j$).
 Since the cases $a=0$ or $b=0$ add a trivial affine factor, it suffices to show that, in general, the morphism from the open subspace $c_0\neq 0$ in $\A^{m+1}$ to the space of forms $V_m$ is flat.
 The map is equivariant for the free scaling action of $\G_m$ on $c_0$, so it suffices to show that the induced map is flat.
 The coordinates on $V_m$ are given by the coefficients, which are the elementary symmetric functions in the $c_i$.
 This is then a morphism $\A^m\to\A^m$ with finite fibers (since $k[c_1,\ldots,c_m]$ is a unique factorization domain), whence it must be flat (since both domain and codomain are regular). \end{proof}